Do Shared Mobility Operators Need 5G in 2026 Analytics and research

 Key Takeaways

-• 5G isn’t necessary for most shared mobility fleets in 2026.
+• 5G isn’t essential for most fleets in 2026.

 What 5G actually changes for IoT in a shared mobility fleet